 |News from the Guam Committee|

-Chuck and his beloved dog "Puppy" wish everyone a happy holiday from Guam.
+Chuck and his beloved dog "Puppy" wish everyone a Happy Easter from Guam.